-And of course, dessert isn’t complete without a flavorful, warm caramel sauce to drizzle on top.
 But how can you possibly make caramel sugar-free and low-carb?
-Traditional caramel sauce recipes are made with pure sugar or brown sugar, after all.
+After all, traditional caramel sauce recipes are made with pure sugar or brown sugar.
+With some clever ingredient swaps, this keto caramel recipe won’t disappoint.

 And since it’s low-carb, sugar-free, and keto-friendly, you can indulge as often as you like.